adrienpayong/Semantic-Answer-Similarity-for-Evaluating-Question-Answering-Models/README.md

 ## Experiments
 To evaluate the ability of the different approaches to estimate semantic answer similarity, the researchers measure their correlation with human judgment of similarity on three datasets.
 ### Datasets
 The evaluation uses subsets of three existing datasets: SQuAD, GermanQuAD, and NQ-open.
-We process and hand-annotate the datasets as de- scribed in the following so that each of the processed subsets contains pairs of answers and a class label that indicates their semantic similarity. are three similarity classes: dissimilar answers, approximately similar answers, and equivalent answers, which are all described in Table 1.
+We process and hand-annotate the datasets as de- scribed in the following so that each of the processed subsets contains pairs of answers and a class label that indicates their semantic similarity. are three similarity classes: dissimilar answers, approximately similar answers, and equivalent answers, which are all described in Table1.

 **SQuAD**: the researchers annotate the semantic similarity of pairs of answers in a subset of the English-language SQuAD test dataset (Rajpurkar et al., 2018).
 They consider a subset where 566 pairs of ground-truth answers have an F1-score of 0 (no lexical overlap of the answers) and 376 pairs have an F1-score larger than 0 (some lexical overlap of the answers).
 The resulting dataset comprises 942 pairs of answers each with a majority vote indicating either dissimilar answers, approximately similar answers, or equivalent answers.

 **GermanQuAD**: To show that the presented approaches also work on non-English datasets, they consider the German-language GermanQuAD dataset (Möller et al., 2021) which contains a three-way annotated test set, which means there are three correct answers given for each question.
 **NQ-open**: The original Natural Questions dataset (NQ) (Kwiatkowski et al., 2019) was meant for reading comprehension but Lee et al. (2019) adapted the dataset for open-domain QA and it has been released under the name NQ-open.
 We use the test dataset of NQ-open as it contains not only questions and ground-truth answers but also model predictions and annotations how similar these predictions are to the ground-truth answer.
+## Results
+- Table 2 lists the correlation between different au tomated evaluation metrics and human judgment using Spearman’s rho and Kendall’s tau-b rank correlation coefficients on labeled subsets of SQuAD, GermanQuAD, and NQ-open datasets.
+- The traditional metrics ROUGE-L and METEOR have very weak correlation with human judgement if there is no lexical overlap between the pair of an- swers, in which case the F1-score and BLEU are 0.
+- If there is some lexical overlap, the correlation is stronger for all these metrics but BLEU lags far behind the others.
+METEOR is outperformed by ROUGE-L and F1-score, which achieve almost equal correlation.